nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 5. `TargetCommand#execute()` returns a `CommandResult` with the following result displayed:

-Your calorie target set: 2103 calories
+Your calorie target set for today: 2103 calories

 The following diagram illustrates how the set calorie target operation works: